 PS5: New Features

-Two major features have emerged from the rumor mill so far: The PS5 will run vintage games, and it will double down on virtual reality.
+Three major features have emerged from the rumor mill so far: The PS5 will run vintage games, it will double down on virtual reality, and it could eliminate load screens.

 Intel about the PS5’s retro features come to us thanks to a widely reported Japanese patent spotted by the tech blog Gear Nuke.
 It suggested that Sony’s upcoming console will be backwards compatible, allowing it to run games dating all the way back to the original PlayStation.
 This means users who have a stack of retro games could just pop in their old discs and bring back the nostalgia.